icsme2020author/Class-Prioritization-for-Tuning/results/stat_test/Readme.md

-These files are the values for each split.
+These files are the values for each split at 4H.